Alokray007/TheDiceGame/README.md

 # TheDiceGame
-When you feel Bored come here and play Dice game and if you Win.
+When you feel Bored come here and play Dice game and see if you Win the game.